vadimmozeiko/7-Car-OPP/README.md

 # JS - OOP
 _Introduction to Javascrips OOP_

-This is mainly to learn basic Javascript object oriented programming syntax and CRUD.
+This is mainly to practice basic Javascript object oriented programming syntax.

-Created a Todo list in console.
-You can add, remove, edit, change status.
+Created a CAR model in console.
+You can add a car, turn engine on/off, fillup the tank and drive.
+The amount of miles you drive will be added to mileage, consume fuel from tank according to consumption.

-Basic validation and error messages set.
+Error messages are set if engine is off, or tank is empty etc.